ibrahim-elshar/Civil-Utilities-Tools/README.md

 These are some of the programs/tools I've created while I was was working with Khatib & Alami.
-These tools were created and customized to facilitate working on the projects I was working on.
+These tools were created and customized to facilitate working on the projects my team was working on.

 # WP v1.0.
 Easily draw and design utilities profilies for pressurized lines.
 A user manual is provided
 # HLC is a Hydraulic Losses Calculator that allows you to calculate all losses instantly from AutoCAD